tommasorigon/India-SequentiaLogit/results.md

 |splines      |     27271.13|             18166.32|       7658.78| 53096.23|
 |DP           |     27557.82|             18241.65|       7718.56| 53518.03|
 |DP + splines |     27260.91|             18177.30|       7665.86| 53104.07|

+Similarly, the WAIC index can be printed with the following command:

 ```r